brainglobe/brainglobe-ccf-translator/PyPiDeploy.md

 ## Automatic Deployment (Recommended)

-The package is automatically published to PyPI when you create a GitHub release:
+The package is automatically published to PyPI when you push a version tag:

-1. Go to the repository's Releases page
-2. Click "Create a new release"
+1. Update your version as needed
-3. Create a tag (e.g., `v0.1.0`)
+2. Create and push a tag: `git tag v0.1.0 && git push --tags`
-4. Publish the release
-5. The GitHub Action will automatically build and upload to PyPI
+3. The GitHub Action will run tests, build, and upload to PyPI

+**Note:** You need to add a `TWINE_API_KEY` secret to your repository with your PyPI API token.

 ## Manual Deployment